renatoliveira/apex-test-list/messages/apextests.list.md

 Usually, if you run this command at the root of your Salesforce DX project, it means that the directory points to the original "force-app" folder (even if you have renamed it to something else).
 If you wish to limit the usage to a specific module, specify the folder with this flag.

+# flags.manifest.summary

+Manifest file.

+# flags.manifest.description

+Points to the manifest XML file of your deployment (the `package.xml` file).

 # examples

 - <%= config.bin %> <%= command.id %>